Brendan Donovan

-Brendan Michael Donovan (born January 16, 1997) is a German–born American professional baseball utility player for the St. Louis Cardinals of Major League Baseball (MLB).
+Brendan Michael Donovan (born January 16, 1997) is an American professional baseball utility player for the St. Louis Cardinals of Major League Baseball (MLB).

 Born in Würzburg, Germany, and raised in Enterprise, Alabama, Donovan played college baseball at the University of South Alabama before the Cardinals selected him in the seventh round of the 2018 MLB draft.
 He was a part of their minor league system before making his MLB debut in 2022, becoming a consistent member of their lineup as a utility player.
-Following the conclusion of his rookie season, he was named the first ever recipient of the National League Gold Glove Award for a utility player and was also a finalist for National League Rookie of the Year.
+Following the conclusion of his rookie season, he was named the first-ever recipient of the National League Gold Glove Award for a utility player and was also a finalist for National League Rookie of the Year.
+In 2025, Donovan was named to his first All-Star game.

 Amateur career

-Donovan attended and played baseball at Enterprise High School in Enterprise, Alabama, where he hit .467 with four home runs, 44 RBIs, 17 doubles, and six triples as a senior in 2015.
-He played college baseball at the University of South Alabama.
+Donovan attended and played baseball at Enterprise High School in Enterprise, Alabama, where he batted .467 with four home runs, 44 runs batted in (RBIs), 17 doubles, and six triples as a senior in 2015.
+He attended the University of South Alabama and played college baseball for the South Alabama Jaguars.
 In 2017, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 In 2018, his junior year, he batted .302 with five home runs and 55 RBIs over 57 games.
-At the end of the season, he was selected by the St. Louis Cardinals in the seventh round of the 2018 Major League Baseball draft.

 Professional career

 Minor leagues

-Donovan signed with St. Louis and made his professional debut with the State College Spikes of the Class A Short Season New York–Penn League, playing in four games.
+The St. Louis Cardinals selected Donovan in the seventh round of the 2018 Major League Baseball draft.
+He signed with St. Louis and made his professional debut with the State College Spikes of the Class A Short Season New York–Penn League, playing in four games.
 He spent most of the 2019 season with the Peoria Chiefs of the Class A Midwest League and played in one game with the Memphis Redbirds of the Class AAA Pacific Coast League, batting .268 with eight home runs and 53 RBIs over 114 games for the season.

-He did not play for a minor league team during the 2020 season, which was cancelled due to the COVID-19 pandemic.
+Donovan did not play for a minor league team during the 2020 season, which was cancelled due to the COVID-19 pandemic.
 He started 2021 with Peoria (now members of the High-A Central) before being promoted to the Springfield Cardinals of the Double-A Central in early June and to Memphis (now members of the Triple-A East) in mid-August.
 Over 108 games between the three teams, he slashed .304/.399/.455 with 12 home runs and 66 RBIs.
 Donovan was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season where he was named to the Fall Stars Game.
 He was selected to the 40-man roster after the season on November 19, 2021.
 Donovan returned to Memphis to begin the 2022 season.